norwoodj/jconfigure/README.md

 * Configure From Active Profile files

 Each of these steps is exactly the same process, but in each case, the parser is looking for different files.
-What happens in each case is that jconfigure uses the `JCONFIGURE_CONFIG_DIRS` environment variable, which should be a comma seperated list of directory names to search for config files.
+What happens in each case is that jconfigure uses the `JCONFIGURE_CONFIG_DIRECTORIES` environment variable, which should be a comma seperated list of directory names to search for config files.
 If nothing is set, it defaults to using a single directory, `$(pwd)/config`.
 It then looks for config files that match the filenames being searched for in each directory, and merges all of those files, with the config loaded from files in later